 Method II (Follow each step carefully)

-Restart PC and go into Safe Mode (press F8 after initial POST)
+Restart PC and get in Safe Mode (press F8 after initial POST).

-Delete these following NVIDIA Driver data supplied from Windows Update (right click on the folders and choose Take Ownership if the system does not allow you to remove them) :
+Delete these following NVIDIA Driver data supplied from Windows Update if existed (right click on the folders and choose Take Ownership if the system does not allow you to remove them) :